ansys/pymapdl/doc/source/getting_started/wsl.rst

 ===========================================

-To connect to the WSL instance which is running the MAPDL instance follow the instructions given in `Connect to the MAPDL container from Python`_ but specifying the IP address of the WSL instance.
+To connect to the WSL instance which is running the MAPDL instance follow the instructions given in
+`Connect to the MAPDL container from Python <pymapdl_connect_to_MAPDL_container_>`_ but specifying the IP address of the WSL instance.
 For example:

 .. code:: python